 Staycations have boomed in the past couple of years, especially as would-be international travellers are taking the time to explore more of what's in their own backyards and revel in a British summer (whenever it decides to treat us with its presence).
 In honour of more freedoms and getting back to our roots, Raleigh has compiled a list of the best cycling destinations perfect for families and those looking for a relaxing way back into nature.
-And if you don't have an e-bike, Pioneer, or Classic, enter for a chance to win a new Strada X so you can make your way to these cycling hotspots.

 1. Scarborough to Whitby - 21.7 miles

 This coastal route through North Yorkshire takes riders to two stunning locations on the east coast of England.
 It’s perfect for a staycation, with many camping sites and boasting the highest concentration of pubs for pit stops along the way.
 There is quite a long hill, but with the aid of an e-bike, everyone can participate and take in the rarified air and breath-taking views.
 And don’t forget to top it off with some Whitby scampi for the perfect end of ride treat!